 Dorchester, originally called Madison Avenue, opened April 23, 1893 as part of the South Side Rapid Transit's extension from 39th Street to Jackson Park for the World's Columbian Exposition.
 Service to Jackson Park (and the fair) didn't start until May 12, so in the interim, passengers disembarked at Madison and walked on a special walkway constructed on the "L" structure.

 Dorchester was an unusual station and differed from its East 63rd Street companions in many ways.
 First, whereas all other Jackson Park branch stations had side platforms, Dorchester had an island platform.
-The structure above 63rd had a center track (used for storage), which ended just west of the station; the platform was located in this center space.
+The structure above 63rd Street had a center track (used for storage), which ended just west of the station; the platform was located in this center space.
 Just east of the platform, the structure narrowed and the two tracks came side-by-side to cross the Illinois Central Railroad tracks.
-Just beyond here was a crossover, then the Jackson Park (Stony Island) station.
+Just beyond the bridge over the ICRR was a crossover, then the Jackson Park (Stony Island) station.

 Beginning in 1919, trains of the Chicago North Shore & Milwaukee interurban railroad began to operate into the Loop via the tracks of the North Side "L".
 Beginning in 1922, some trains continued south to Dorchester, operating its Merchandise Dispatch from the 63rd Street Lower Yard.
 (Numerous other transit connections could be made at Dorchester, including to the Chicago Lake Shore & South Bend Railroad; electric cars to Windsor Park, South Chicago and South Deering; and trains of the Illinois Central Railroad.)
 As for why the CNS&M trains didn't continue to the end of the line (only one station east),